NotQuiteAwake/algorithms/README.md

 ===
 ##### Goal:

-​	Implementations of common, useful algorithms in C++ written in a non-OOP manner
+​	Implementations of common, useful algorithms in C++